FREQUENTLY ASKED QUESTIONS

 Worth Noting:

-Please let us know of any allergies, skin condition, medication, or special needs you may have prior to your session.
-This includes having been on accutane or other acne medication, STD’s, diabetes, or anything else related to skin or blood.
+Let us know of any allergies, skin condition, medication, or special needs you may have prior to your session.
+This includes having been on accutane or other acne medication, STD’s, diabetes, or anything else related to skin, blood or hormones.
 Accommodations may need to take place prior the day of.

-Leo is allergic to strong scents, so please be mindful as to not wear any cologne or anything with fragrance, but please wear deodorant/antiperspirant.
+Leo is allergic to strong scents, so please be mindful as to not wear any perfume/cologne or anything with fragrance, but please wear deodorant.

 Tattoo numbing creams have been known to cause irritation, redness, and changes in skin texture that affect the tattooing process.